javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 Comments are generally a good thing.
 But novices in programming generally get that wrong.
 They write comments explaining "what is going on in the code".

-**But the amount of such "explanatory" comments should be minimal.**
+But the amount of such "explanatory" comments should be minimal.

 Seriously, a good code should be easy to understand without them.

-There's a great rule about that: "if the code is not clear without a comment, then may be it should be rewritten instead".
+There's a great rule about that: "if the code is so unclear that it requires a comment, then maybe it should be rewritten instead".

 [cut]